✨ Get 10% OFF! Sign up for exclusive deals today! ✨

 1. The Phosphocreatine (PCr) System

 The fastest but most limited pathway, the phosphocreatine system regenerates ATP almost instantaneously by transferring a phosphate group from creatine phosphate to ADP.
 This system powers maximal efforts lasting 1–10 seconds.
-Studies demonstrate that PCr stores are fully depleted within 8–10 seconds of all-out effort and require 3–5 minutes of rest to fully replenish.
+Studies show PCr stores are fully depleted within 8–10 seconds of all-out effort and require 3–5 minutes of rest to fully replenish.
 Creatine monohydrate supplementation has been shown to increase intramuscular PCr stores by 10–40%, directly enhancing peak power output.

 2. Anaerobic Glycolysis

 When efforts extend beyond 10 seconds but remain under 2 minutes, anaerobic glycolysis takes over.
-Glucose is broken down into pyruvate, producing 2 ATP molecules per glucose unit.
+Glucose is broken down into pyruvate, producing 2 ATP molecules per glucose unit β€” fast but not very efficient.
 According to a 2023 review in Sports Medicine, optimizing glycolytic enzyme activity through targeted HIIT can increase anaerobic capacity by up to 28%.

 3. Oxidative Phosphorylation (Aerobic Metabolism)

 For efforts lasting more than 2–3 minutes, oxidative phosphorylation becomes the dominant pathway.
-This process occurs entirely within mitochondria and produces up to 36–38 ATP molecules per glucose molecule, making it roughly 18 times more efficient than anaerobic glycolysis.
+This process occurs entirely within mitochondria and produces up to 36–38 ATP molecules per glucose molecule β€” roughly 18 times more efficient than anaerobic glycolysis.
+Maximizing this pathway is the key to endurance performance and all-day energy.

 Mitochondria: Your ATP Powerhouses